 - 7.1 Where the number of applications for admissions is greater than the Published Admission Number (PAN), applications will be considered against the criteria set out below.
 These are listed in priority order and will be applied to all applications received by the published closing date.
-Notes/definitions to the oversubscription criteria are set out in Annex A. - 1.
-Children in care or children who were previously in care: - To a Local Authority in England and immediately after being in care who became subject to an adoption, child arrangement order, or special guardianship order. - Those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Notes/definitions to the oversubscription criteria are set out in Annex A [enter page number]. - Children in care or children who were previously in care.
+To a Local Authority in England and immediately after being in care who became subject to an adoption, child arrangement order, or special guardianship order. - Those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - Those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.